rpm-software-management/dnf/doc/command_ref.rst

 .. _obsoletes_option-label:

 ``--obsoletes``
-    This option has an effect on an update, it enables dnf's obsoletes processing logic.
+    This option has an effect on an install/update, it enables dnf's obsoletes processing logic.
 For more information see the :ref:`obsoletes option <obsoletes_conf_option-label>`.